MARLEY-MC/marley/docs/dev_docs.rst

 and be given write access to the official repository.
 Core developers are responsible for reviewing and approving pull requests submitted from forks.

+.. _code-checkout:

 Checking out the source code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A development copy of the source code may be obtained according to the following
+A development copy of the MARLEY source code may be obtained according to the
-steps.
+following steps.
 They need only be executed once.

 1. Visit the `webpage <https://github.com/MARLEY-MC/marley>`__ for the official
    repository